Wonderfall/dockerfiles/nextcloud/README.md

 ![](https://s32.postimg.org/69nev7aol/Nextcloud_logo.png)

+### Notes
-:warning: [It has been reported](https://github.com/Wonderfall/dockerfiles/issues/37) that his image might not work well with old versions of aufs.
+- [It has been reported](https://github.com/Wonderfall/dockerfiles/issues/37) that his image might not work well with old versions of aufs.
 Please update aufs to 4.x or later, or use overlay/btrfs as a replacement.

-:warning: HTTP port has recently changed, it's now **8888**.
+- HTTP port has recently changed, it's now **8888**.
 You will have to modify your reverse proxy settings.
+- An ARM version is provided, but the setup may differ :
+  - `mariadb` docker image is not compatible with ARM.
+You can stick with sqlite3 or find an alternative (unofficial image, mariadb on the host).
+  - `wonderfall/boring-nginx` is not compatible too.
+Find another image or use nginx or any other solution on the host.
+  - At the moment only `armhf` is supported (Raspberry Pi 1/2, Scaleway C1), I need testers for `arm64` (Raspberry Pi 3, Pine64...).

 ### Features
 - Based on Alpine Linux.